msrn/school-exercises/simpleJDBCapp_java/readme.md

 ```
 java -cp .:ojdbc7.jar Db
 ````
-You obviosly need a hosted database for this
+You obviously need a hosted database for this